KylieZC/UFOs/README.md

 This project builds a dynamic webpage that helps Dana share her UFO's sighting information research.
 This webpage has an interactive search function to display a concise dashboard of sighting results based on an HTML file.

 **Tools:**
-Bootstraps

-JavaScripts

-HTML

-Google DevTool
+Bootstraps, JavaScripts, HTML, Google DevTool

 ## Results:
 At first glance on the page, we see a navigator bar named "UFO Sightings" on the top left corner,  an undeveloped button for users to go to the main page.